M1841 6-pounder field gun: Civil War

 The M1841 bronze 6-pounder cannon proved to be a highly effective weapon during the Mexican–American War.
 However, American Civil War combat experience soon showed that bronze smoothbore 6-pounder field guns were no longer effective weapons.
-When George B. McClellan became commander of the Union Army of the Potomac he ordered that all of the old Model 1841 vintage guns be replaced by 12-pounder Napoleons.
-The older guns were replaced in the eastern armies first and the older model guns persisted in the western armies for a longer period of time.
-Surviving records show a westward migration of US Army artillery pieces that had become obsolete.
-The 6-pounders were quickly replaced by 12-pounder Napoleons, 3-inch Ordnance rifles, 10-pounder Parrott rifles, and other field guns.
-On 30 June 1863, the Department of the Cumberland reported having 24 smoothbore 6-pounders out of a total of 220 field artillery pieces, while the Department of the Ohio had only eight out of 72.
-Rifling was added to bronze 6-pounders, but this experiment was not successful because bronze wears more easily than iron.
+When George B. McClellan became commander of the Union Army of the Potomac he ordered, with only a few exceptions, that all of the Model 1841 smoothbore guns be replaced by M1857 12-pounder Napoleons, 3-inch Ordnance rifles, and Parrott rifles.
+The Model 1841 guns were replaced in the eastern armies first and surviving records show a westward migration of the older model guns to the western armies where they persisted for a longer period of time.
+This is shown by the 30 June 1863 inventories of two western departments.
+The Department of the Cumberland reported having 24 smoothbore 6-pounders out of a total of 220 field artillery pieces, while the Department of the Ohio had eight smoothbore 6-pounders out of a total of 72 pieces.
+Rifling was added to bronze 6-pounders, but this experiment was not successful because bronze wore out more easily than iron.
 The rifling eroded rapidly, rendering the guns inaccurate.
-See James rifle.